Sphereon-Opensource/mdoc-cbor-crypto-multiplatform/README.md

 for transport, not for signing/verification.
 For these operation we delegate to a service you will need to provide.
 Having said that we provide some implementations you could register/use on your platform.

+# Crypto JOSE/COSE

+A multi-platform JOSE/COSE library.
+The goal is that this library can be used natively on Android, iOS, apple, linux, windows as well as in JVMs and Javascript/Typescript.
+See the [crypto README](./sphereon-kmp-crypto/README.md) for more information.

 # CBOR and Json views explained

 You will notice that we have primitive CBOR objects like `CborString`, `CborInt`, representing their programming